Skip to content

 Official Pipeline Library

-Guance provides a standard official Pipeline library for log data to help you quickly structure your log data.
+Guance provides a standard official library for log data, helping you quickly structure your log data.

-In the Guance workspace, go to Logs > Pipelines and click on Pipeline Library to view the built-in standard Pipeline official file library, including nginx, apache, redis, elasticsearch, mysql, etc.
+In the Guance workspace Logs > Pipelines, click Official Pipeline Library to view the built-in standard Pipeline files, including nginx, apache, redis, elasticsearch, mysql, etc.

-Select and open any Pipeline file, such as apache.p, and you can see the built-in parsing rules.
-If you need to customize modifications, you can click the top right corner ➕ Clone button.
+Select and open any Pipeline file, such as apache.p, to see the built-in parsing rules.
+If you need to customize modifications, click the ➕ Clone button in the top-right corner.

 Note

-• Official library Pipeline files cannot be modified;
+• Official Pipeline library files are not editable;

-• The official Pipeline library comes with multiple log sample test data, and you can choose log sample test data that meets your needs before cloning;
+• The official Pipeline library comes with multiple log sample test data sets; before cloning, choose the log sample test data that fits your needs;

-Generate a Pipeline file with the same name as the selected log source, and click Confirm to create a custom Pipeline file.
+The Pipeline file name is automatically generated based on the selected log source.
+Click Confirm to create a custom Pipeline file.

-Note: DataKit will automatically obtain the official library Pipeline files; if the cloned custom Pipeline file has the same name as the official Pipeline, DataKit will prioritize obtaining the newly created custom Pipeline file configuration; if the cloned custom Pipeline file has a different name from the official Pipeline, you will need to modify the corresponding Pipeline file name in the Pipeline of the corresponding collector.
+Note: DataKit will automatically retrieve the official library Pipeline file.
+If the cloned custom Pipeline file has the same name as the official Pipeline, DataKit will prioritize the newly created custom Pipeline file configuration.
+If the cloned custom Pipeline file has a different name from the official Pipeline, you need to modify the corresponding Pipeline file name in the relevant collector's Pipeline.

 Precautions

-Pipelines can perform the following operations on the data collected by DataKit:
+Pipelines can perform the following operations on data collected by DataKit:

-• Add, delete, or modify the values or data types of fields and tags;
+• Add, delete, or modify the values or data types of field and tag;

 • Terminate the execution of the Pipeline script (exit()).

-When using Pipeline to process different data types, it will affect the original data structure.
-It is recommended to use debugging to confirm that the data processing results meet the expectations before use.
+When using Pipelines to process different data types, the original data structure may be affected.
+It is recommended to confirm that the data processing results meet expectations through debugging before use.

 Feedback